RBC Mortgage Rates & Reviews

 RBC HomeProtector Insurance

 This is a form of mortgage protection insurance that can help pay for your mortgage in the event of death, critical illness, or disability.
 Premiums are set when you apply and will not increase as long as your mortgage balance does not increase and you don't refinance your mortgage.
 Getting HomeProtector Insurance is optional, however it may provide some peace of mind, especially if you do not have individual life insurance.
 Since this is an add-on coverage, insurance payments are separate from your mortgage.
 Mortgage protection insurance is different from home insurance.
-For home and property insurance, such as to cover against fire, flooding, and theft, you can get RBC home insurance
+You can get RBC home insurance for home and property insurance, such as coverage against fire, flooding, and theft.

 The monthly cost of RBC HomeProtector Insurance is based on your age, amount of coverage, and how many people are getting covered.
 Monthly premiums are charged for every $1000 of your initial mortgage balance, with the following costs per $1000 in coverage, per month: